Department of Health Services Executive Team

 Health Officer and Public Health Division Director Dr. Sundari R. Mase, MD, MPH

 The County Health Officer is responsible for the protection and promotion of the public's health for all in Sonoma County.
-She will also oversee the work of the DHS Public Health Division located at 625 Fifth Street in downtown Santa Rosa as well as work with other departments, community partners and other counties to improve health on both a programmatic and a policy level.
+She will oversee the work of the DHS Public Health Division located at 625 Fifth Street in downtown Santa Rosa as well as work with other departments, community partners and other counties to improve health on both a programmatic and a policy level.

 Behavioral Health Director, Bill Carter, LCSW